se-edu/learningresources/contents/staticAnalysis/intro.md

 	return false;
 }
 ```
-Majority of static analysis tools will point out that this can be simplified to
+Majority of static analysis tools will point out that this can be simplified to:

 ``` java
 return isConditionTrue();